 So when someone walks up to you on the street to ask you a question you are immediately evaluating them to determine if they pose a risk to you, and most of the time we simply explain this as having a “gut feeling”.

-In skip tracing and cyber investigations, you don’t get to meet the person of interest (POI), in most cases you will not even know what the POI looks like.
+In skip tracing, cyber investigations or any investigation, you don’t get to meet the person of interest (POI), in most cases you will not even know what the POI looks like.
 So it is natural for investigators to simply focus on database searches and social media searches to find leads and information about their case.

 Profiling is an area that allows investigators, no matter what type of case they are working.
 To build an understanding of the person they are investigating.
 This process can save a lot of time and even give you valuable information on a person’s location or motive.
 This doesn’t have to be a lengthy process, there are some very basic principles that can help build a profile very quickly without having to write a 1,000 word document.